- Topaz Camp

 - Digital Archive

 After Topaz closed in 1945, the U.S. government dismantled the camp.
 The wood from the buildings was either stripped for recycling or the buildings were sold.
 Half of a barrack was sold for $250 and half of a hospital wing for $500.
 Utility poles were removed as were the water pipes, leaving ditches where they once were.
 The original barbed wire fence remains, although the four strands of wire sag in places.
 Still, the area reminds visitors of what was once the fifth largest city in Utah.
 The camp still has the outlines of where the barracks stood, rock gardens, and pathways.
 The Topaz Museum Board owns 634 acres of the site which will be preserved for historic and educational purposes.
+If you visit the site, please do not remove any artifacts.

 After the war, Topaz buildings were sold to local residents